kabirvats/cse15L-report-2/index.md

   return sum / (arr.length - 1);
 }
 ```
 This method works for some inputted arrays, but for other inputted arrays it fails to return the correct average.
 The type of input that produces an error is any array with multiple instances of the lowest value.
 Shown below is a JUnit test that produces an incorrect result, and the failure message from the terminal.
+The method inputs the array {14,26,14,50}, where the average without the lowest number (14) is 30.0.
+However, the faulty code calculates the average as if neither 14 was there, still using the length of 3 (the length of the array - 1).
 ```
 @Test
 public void testAverageWithoutLowest() {